 When we, are ready.

 No one tells a story and leaves out the most important part, no matter how good, bad or completely raw it may be.
-And sure, I understand not everyone would agree with something so personal being open across the internet, but hey, there's an easy solution for that; simply exit the page, and continue to go about your day.
+And whilst I understand not everyone agrees with something so personal being widespread publicly, there's an easy solution for that; simply exit the page, and continue about your day.

 But reality is, just this.

 Woman are suffering in silence everyday.
 Couples are suffering in silence everyday, for what?
-The likes of others?
+The comfortability of others?

 For me, it helps to move forward when I'm open with the people in my life.
-With people who want to be there every step.
 And why should I keep it in?
 Why, when on a daily basis my job entitles me to not only make woman feel good about themselves, but listen to their problems.

 50% of woman that enter my workplace have experienced the loss of a baby at some point.
 2% of women talk about it.
 I know this, because the relationship and respect I share with these handful of woman when they are in that room with me, is unexplainable.

 Those four walls become a vault, where I'm not just fixing eyebrows anymore, but I find myself becoming invested in laughter or heartache of a woman going through some sort of experience of her own.